 Name of the social enterprise venture: Eihorn

 Name of the social entrepreneur: Waldemar Zeiler and Philip Siefer

 Type of venture: For-profit social enterprise

 Mission : Eihorn wants to combine design with Fairstainability (fair & sustainable) and believes in using the business power to do good and all that in a sexy design.

-A for profit social enterprise start-up, Eihorn invests 50% of its profits in charitable projects, such as fairstainable standards in rubber cultivation or human rights projects in Tanzania.
-It also ensures that the production workers based in Malaysia receives fair wages, ensures minimizing its CO2 footprint, increasing the biodiversity on the plantations where the rubber for its condoms comes from.
-Due to its very unconventional thinking, cheeky marketing and humorous appeal to sex – Eihorn has received wide media attention and accolades from Europe.
+A for-profit social enterprise start-up, Eihorn invests 50% of its profits in charitable projects, such as fairstainable standards in rubber cultivation or human rights projects in Tanzania.
+It also ensures that the production workers based in Malaysia receive fair wages, ensures minimizing its CO2 footprint, and increasing the biodiversity on the plantations where the rubber for its condoms comes from.
+Due to its very unconventional thinking, cheeky marketing, and humorous appeal to sex – Eihorn has received wide media attention and accolades from Europe.
 During its inception in 2015, Eihorn received a huge response for its crowdsourcing campaign.